 A former basketball star, Allison Cahill is the all-time leading scorer at Uxbridge (Mass.)
 High School.
 She went on to play guard for the Princeton Lady Tigers where she was a four-year letter winner, team captain, and member of the 1,000 point club.

 Upon graduation, Allison pursued football first with the New England Storm in 2003.
-Eighteen years later, Cahill is a six-time national champion, four-time league MVP, 13-time All-Star, and the only quarterback to have reached 100 career victories playing exclusively in women’s tackle football leagues.
+Eighteen years later, Cahill is a seven-time national champion, five-time league MVP, 14-time All-Star, and the only quarterback to have reached 100 career victories playing exclusively in women’s tackle football leagues.

-Cahill’s drive to play football is one of the focal points in the documentary film Born To Play.
+Cahill’s personal drive and lifelong desire to play football is one of the focal points in the documentary film Born To Play.